New electric vans arriving in 2023 and beyond

-The electric-van market has taken off in the last couple of years, with numerous new models launched by manufacturers and even more on the way…
+The electric van market has taken off in the last couple of years, with numerous new models now available and even more on the way…

-Many models are already available and if you're a business owner, or run a van for daily errands, switching to electric could save you a fortune – both in exemptions from congestion charges and reduced running costs.
-Plus, they're easy to lease and as technology develops, electric vans' ranges and payloads are improving.
-Here's a rundown of the most important new electric vans coming to the UK in 2022.
+So switching to electric has the potential to save you a fortune – both in exemptions from congestion charges, and reduced fuel costs.
+Plus, they're easy to lease, and as technology develops, electric vans' ranges, charging speeds and payloads are improving.
+They come in all shapes and sizes, too.
+Here's a rundown of the most important new electric vans coming to the UK in 2023 and beyond.

 The Citroen e-Berlingo, Peugeot e-Partner, Toyota Proace City Electric and Vauxhall Combo-e Cargo have all been on sale for a while, but there's still one more badge-engineered sister model to come in this group.
-Wearing the familiar Doblo nameplate used on many Fiat light vans over the years, the newcomer gets the same 134bhp electric motor and 50kWh battery as its stablemates, for a 173-mile range on a full charge.
-Maximum torque is 260Nm and top speed is 80mph.
+Wearing the familiar Doblo nameplate used on many Fiat light vans over the years, the newcomer gets the same 134bhp electric motor and 50kWh battery as its stablemates, for a 173-mile range.
 Fiat will offer the E-Doblo in the UK as either a panel van or crew van, in both short and long-wheelbase forms.
 Both have a maximum payload of 800kg; the long-wheelbase version has a maximum load volume of 4.4 cubic metres.
 Read more about the E-Doblo here.

-Mercedes, Nissan and Renault have a history of collaborating to produce compact vans, and that agreement continues into the electric era.
+Mercedes, Nissan and Renault have a history of compact van collaboration, and that agreement continues into the electric era.
 The eCitan is a sister model of the Nissan Townstar and Renault Kangoo E-TECH below, and both its load space and payload are expected to match its diesel and petrol-powered counterparts.
-A single electric motor to power the front wheels will produce 101bhp and 245Nm of torque, while top speed will be just over 80mph.
+A single electric motor powers the front wheels to produce 101bhp and 245Nm of torque, while top speed is just over 80mph.
+Prices are expected to be revealed when order books open in December before the first examples arrive in early 2023.
 Read more about the eCitan here.

 This is Nissan's equivalent of the Mercedes eCitan (above) and Renault Kangoo E-TECH (below).
 Serving as a replacement for the now pretty outdated Nissan e-NV200, the Townstar incorporates design cues inspired by Nissan's Ariya electric family SUV, with distinctive LED headlamps and a smoothed-off front end.
-It gets a 44kWh battery for a claimed range of 177 miles – a significant increase on the e-NV200's official figure of 124 miles.
-Read more about the Townstar here.
+It gets a 45kWh battery for a claimed range of 183 miles – a significant increase on the e-NV200's official figure of 124 miles.
+The Townstar offers up to 4.3 cubic metres of cargo space.
+Read more about Nissan’s small van here.

 Renault Kangoo E-TECH

-With the outgoing electric Kangoo lagging behind the competition, Renault has announced its replacement.
-Now known as the Kangoo E-TECH in line with the rest of the brand's electrified models, the van gets a 45kWh battery for a claimed range of up to 186 miles according to official testing.
-Charging capability has also been significantly improved, with up to 80kW rapid charging now standard.
-Renault says this will allow over 100 miles of range to be added in around 30 minutes.
-Wallbox charging at either 11kW or 7.4kW is also possible, with the former taking just under four hours to replenish the battery from 10 to 80% capacity and the latter doing the same in six hours.
-Read more about the new Kangoo E-TECH here.
+With the outgoing electric Kangoo lagging behind the competition, Renault has unveiled its replacement.
+Now known as the Kangoo E-TECH to match up with the rest of the brand's electrified models, the compact zero-emissions van gets a 45kWh battery for a claimed range of up to 186 miles, according to Renault.
+Charging capability has also been significantly improved, with up to 80kW rapid charging now standard, allowing over 100 miles of range to be added in around 30 minutes.
+Wallbox charging at either 7.4kW or 11kW is also possible, with the latter taking just under four hours to replenish the battery from 10 to 80% capacity.
+Read more about the new Renault Kangoo E-TECH here.

-The mid-size Vauxhall Vivaro-e went on sale in late 2021, completing the British brand's zero-emissions light-commercial vehicle line-up, which also includes the Combo-e and Vivaro-e.
-A sister model to the Citroen e-Relay and Peugeot e-Boxer above, the Movano comes with a 75kWh battery, for a 154-mile range.
-It uses a single 120bhp electric motor and there's a choice of two wheelbase lengths (L3 and L4) for a maximum cargo volume of up to 17 cubic metres – the same as the latest diesel Movano.
+The full-size Vauxhall Movano-e is a sister model to the Citroen e-Relay and Peugeot e-Boxer we’ve already driven, as well as the British brand’s Ford E-Transit rival.
+The fully electric Movano comes with a 75kWh battery, for a 154-mile range, and uses a single 120bhp electric motor, exactly like its French counterparts.
+There's a choice of two wheelbase lengths (L3 and L4) for a maximum cargo volume of up to 17 cubic metres – the same as the latest diesel Movano.
 The maximum payload of 2,100kg is also identical to what the diesel can manage.
 Read more about the Vauxhall Movano-e here.

-Perhaps the most eagerly anticipated van on this list, the ID.
-Buzz differs from almost all of its competitors in that it's built on dedicated electric-vehicle architecture, rather than being adapted from a combustion-engined van platform.
+Perhaps the most eagerly anticipated van on this list, we’ve arguably saved the best ‘til last.
+The Volkswagen ID.
+Buzz Cargo differs from almost all of its competitors in that it's built on dedicated electric-vehicle architecture, rather than being adapted from a combustion-engined van platform.
 Under the metal, it uses parts from the same VW Group electric-car 'toolkit' that underpin the Volkswagen ID.3 hatchback and Skoda Enyaq iV SUV.
-Read our review of a prototype version here.